philanc/ple/README.md

 The first file found, if any, is loaded.

+The *OUT* buffer is an ephemeral buffer that can be used as a scratchpad, as a sort of extended clipboard, and also to receive the output of programs launched by the editor from the current buffer.
+In addition, any errors ple encounters while executing key-bindings are reported in the *OUT* buffer.

 A sample `ple_init.lua` file is provided.
 It defines an editor command to execute the current line as a shell command and insert the result in the current buffer at the cursor.

 --